danrichards/aicrawler/README.md

 ## Todo<a name="todo"></a>

 - [Search Github](https://github.com/danrichards/aicrawler/search?utf8=%E2%9C%93&q=todo)
-- I'm working on micro-service built on [Lumen](http://lumen.laravel.com/) that will provide an API for running your Scrapers and hopefully some commands for quickly scaffolding the code (i.e. routing and controllers).
+- I'm working on micro-service built in [Lumen](http://lumen.laravel.com/) that will provide an API (routing and json) for interacting with Scrapers and hopefully some commands for quickly scaffolding the code (i.e. routing and controllers).

 ## Contributing<a name="contributing"></a>